-Dennis Turpin is a seasoned professional executive and chartered accountant (CA, CPA) with significant experience in finance and capital markets transactions, business development and mergers and acquisitions, over 20 years of which has been in the biopharmaceutical industry.
-He is currently the President and Chief Executive Officer of Endoceutics, Inc., a speciality biopharmaceutical company where he was previously the Vice President, Special Products.
-Mr. Turpin was previously the Vice President and Chief Financial Officer of the Quebec Port Authority from February 2016 to June 2018 and remains an active member of the Canadian Port Authorities Finance organization.
-From 2007 to 2015, Mr. Turpin was the Senior Vice President and Chief Financial Officer of Aeterna Zentaris and, between 2007 and 1996 he held various finance roles with Aeterna Zentaris.
+Dennis Turpin, CPA is President and Chief Executive Officer of Endoceutics, Inc. ("Endoceutics"), a biopharmaceutical company, since January 2019 and was previously the Vice President, Special Projects since June 2018.
+He was the Vice President and Chief Financial Officer of the Quebec Port Authority from February 2016 to June 2018.
+From 2007 to 2015, Mr. Turpin was the Senior Vice President and Chief Financial Officer of Aeterna Zentaris.
+Prior to that, he was the Vice President and Chief Financial Officer of Aeterna Zentaris in August 1996 as Director of Finance.
 Prior to that, he was a Director in the tax department at Coopers Lybrand, now PricewaterhouseCoopers, from 1988 to 1996 and worked as an auditor from 1985 to 1988.
 Mr. Turpin earned his Bachelor's degree in Accounting from Laval University in Québec.
 He obtained his license in accounting in 1985 and became a chartered accountant in 1987.